-Sian Crouzet is our Controller.
+Siân Crouzet is our Controller and nominated Principal Financial Officer on March 3, 2008.
 Mrs. Crouzet previously worked as Financial Controller France for McCormick & Company Inc. She also worked five years as an external auditor with Ernst and Young.
 She is a UK Chartered Accountant and a graduate of Bradford University.

-Katherine Hanras is our Innovative Technologies Director and joined Flamel in 1998.
+Katherine Hanras is our Intellectual Property Director and joined Flamel in 1998.
 Mrs. Hanras spent two years at the Lipid Institut (ITERG) working on Cell membranes and Biovector interactions and after joined Sarget Pharma as manager in the R&D analytical Department.
 In 1998, she obtained her PhD in pharmaceutical science/option Analytical Chemistry with a dissertation on natural polyphenolic plant extracts: structure-property relationships with skinhealing and cell apoptose.

-Roger Kravtzoff is our Preclinical and Early Clinical Development Director.
+Roger Kravtzoff is our Pharmaceutical Development Director.
 Mr. Kravtzoff received his Doctorat-es Sciences in Biochemistry from Tours University (France ) in 1988 and a broad expertise in drug delivery system.
 In 1985, he joined Centre Regional de Transfusion Sanguine as a research engineer, and in 1991, he became a scientist associate director in one of the subsidiaries of the French National Blood Center, Novacell.
 He joined Biovector Therapeutics in 1993 and worked as a Project Director.
-He joined us in June 2002 and is currently managing our regulatory affairs with regard to our preclinical and clinical developments.
+He joined us in June 2002 and is currently managing our regulatory affairs with regard to our pre-clinical and clinical developments.